310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/minitalk/midori_2.md

 {% bubble Midori smile %}
 Alright, we'll have to part ways here.
 Thank you for your hard work, Anzu-san.

-I'll be placing this box in front of Morisawa-senpai's room.
+I'm gonna place this box in front of Morisawa-senpai's room.
 I'm excited to see how he'll react…♪

 Oh, and this eggplant is for you.
 It's my thanks for helping me out, so please take it.
 {% endbubble %}